Introduction

 The Golden Trio of Essentials

-ZMA—zinc, magnesium, and vitamin B6—is said to improve sleep and recovery, essential for muscular building.
-Zinc synthesizes testosterone, whereas magnesium supports muscle and neuron function.
-Zinc and magnesium absorption is enhanced by vitamin B6.
-Adding ZMA to your supplement stack can help muscle repair and development.
-It should be taken 30 minutes before bed on an empty stomach to avoid interfering with mineral and supplement absorption.
+Muscle building requires good sleep and recovery, which ZMA—zinc, magnesium, and vitamin B6—improves.
+Zinc produces testosterone, while magnesium maintains muscle and neuron function.
+Vitamin B6 enhances magnesium and zinc absorption.
+Add ZMA to your supplement stack for muscle repair and growth.
+Take it 30 minutes before bed on an empty stomach for mineral and supplement absorption.

 HMB (Beta-Hydroxy Beta-Methylbutyrate)